xsf/xmpp.org/content/blog/2023-12-05-newsletter.md

 ### New XSF Board and Council

 The XSF members have [voted for a new XSF Board and XSF Council](https://wiki.xmpp.org/web/Meeting-Minutes-2023-11-23).
 Congratulations to the new Board members Nicola Fabiano, Edward Maurer, Ralph Meijer, Peter Saint-Andre and Matthew Wild.
-And congratulations to the new Board members Travis Burtrum, Dan Caseley, Daniel Gultsch, Stephen Paul Weber and Marvin Wissfeld.
+And congratulations to the new Council members Travis Burtrum, Dan Caseley, Daniel Gultsch, Stephen Paul Weber and Marvin Wissfeld.

 Please welcome the members to their [new or continuing role](https://xmpp.org/about/xmpp-standards-foundation/)!